Renting a car and driving in Cozumel is pretty easy…until you can’t find a gas station or you get pulled over.

 Renting a car in Cozumel is easy and safe if you drive responsibly, and have a basic knowledge of local street signs, speed limits, and parking rules.
 There are only a few main roads on the island, and these are typically wide and well-paved, with clear lanes and good bi-lingual signage.
 Cozumel road traffic is typically very light.

-Once you review and save these lesser-known Cozumel driving tips, below, you’ll have nothing to worry about.
+Once you review and save these lesser-known rental car and driving tips, below, you’ll have nothing to worry about.

 Topes (pronounced “toe pays”) in Spanish, are also known in English as the dreaded speed bump.